litmuschaos/litmus/mkdocs/docs/experiments/categories/spring-boot/spring-boot-cpu-stress.md

       spec:
         components:
           env:
-            # it contains fraction of used cpu.
-0.95 equals 95%.
+            # it contains the fraction of the used CPU.
+Eg: 0.95 equals 95%.
             # it supports value in range [0.1,1.0]
             - name: CPU_LOAD_FRACTION
               value: '0.9'